Civil list: Elizabeth II

 The last British monarch to receive Civil List payments was Elizabeth II.
 The Civil List for her reign lasted from her accession in 1952 until its abolition in 2012.
 During this period the Queen, as head of state, used the Civil List to defray some of the official expenditure of the monarchy.

 Only the Queen, the Duke of Edinburgh and the Queen Mother ever received direct funding from the Civil List.
-The Prince of Wales and his immediate family (the Duchess of Cornwall, the Duke and Duchess of Cambridge, and Prince Harry) received their income from the Duchy of Cornwall.
-The state duties and staff of other members of the Royal Family were funded from a parliamentary annuity, the amount of which was fully refunded by the Queen to the Treasury.
+Charles, then Prince of Wales, and his immediate family (the Duchess of Cornwall, the Duke and Duchess of Cambridge, and Prince Harry) received their income from the Duchy of Cornwall.
+The state duties and staff of other members of the royal family were funded from a parliamentary annuity, the amount of which was fully refunded by the Queen to the Treasury.
 The Queen's consort (Prince Philip, Duke of Edinburgh) received £359,000 per year.